guillemvidal/website/content/authors/admin/_index.md

     summary: |
       Led research in the DIGCLASS project, focusing on the transformation of social class structures in the context of digitalization and technological change.

-  - position: Project Officer, Spain 2050
+  - position: Project Officer, Government of Spain
     company_name: Office of Foresight and Strategy, Spanish Government’s Presidency
     company_url: https://www.futuros.gob.es/en/office
     company_logo: ''